ForgeRock/forgeops/charts/README.md

     -f values-override.yaml
 ```

-The above example installs version `7.4` of the helm chart from the repository.
+The above example installs version `7.4` of the Helm chart from the repository.

 The following example, when executed from the `charts/identity-platform`
 directory, can be used to install from a locally cloned git repository: